Short URL for this page:

 p102 When war was declared he was still in command of the Rock Island Arsenal.
 He had anticipated the necessity for the large expansion of that arsenal and had been very active in securing the necessary appropriations for new construction, so that, upon the outbreak of the war, there was already in process and well advanced a Field Artillery ammunition factory, a Field Artillery vehicle factory, and a large storage plant, all of permanent type.
 He had also negotiated the purchase of approximately 15,000 acres of ground at Savanna, Illinois, and had initiated the construction of the Savanna Proving Ground.
 These construction projects involved the expenditure of approximately $12,000,000.
 During his administration of the Rock Island Arsenal in the early months of the war, the working force at that establishment was increased from about 2,500 employees to approximately 13,000.
 As this Ordnance establishment was the largest in the United States for the manufacture and issue of Ordnance material, being practically the only source of personal and horse equipment and mobile artillery equipment, his work there was an important factor in the expeditious outfitting of our troops.

-In February, 1918, he was sent abroad to join the American Expeditionary Forces, and assigned to duty as Chief Ordnance Officer in England with station in London on the staff of Major General Indicates a West Point graduate and gives his Class.Biddle.
+In February, 1918, he was sent abroad to join the American Expeditionary Forces, and assigned to duty as Chief Ordnance Officer in England with station in London on the staff of Major General Indicates a West Point graduate, Class of 1881: a link to his biographical entry in Cullum's Register.Biddle.
 During this tour of duty, which lasted seven months, he represented the Ordnance Department in large purchases from the British Government of heavy artillery, artillery ammunition, and other supplies so vital to the success of our Expeditionary Forces.
 This duty required many visits to the larger manufacturing plants in England and Scotland, and a thorough knowledge of and familiarity with their methods and capacities.
 His energetic prosecution of these procurement activities unquestionably contributed very materially to the successful operations of our combatant divisions on the western front.
 While on this duty he was appointed Brigadier General, Ordnance Department, August 8, 1918.

 In October, 1918, he was recalled from abroad to take over the Engineering Division of the Ordnance Department in Washington and had been on that duty only a short time when the Armistice was signed.
-In December, 1918, he was detailed for duty on the General Staff, and appointed Assistant Director of Purchase, Storage and Traffic, and upon the retirement of Major General Indicates a West Point graduate and gives his Class.George W. Goethals to civil life, General Burr succeeded him as Assistant Chief of Staff, Director of Purchase, Storage and Traffic, with the rank of Major General, on March 5, 1919, and continued in that position until relieved at his own request, September 1, 1920.
+In December, 1918, he was detailed for duty on the General Staff, and appointed Assistant Director of Purchase, Storage and Traffic, and upon the retirement of Major General Indicates a West Point graduate, Class of 1880: a link to his biographical entry in Cullum's Register.George W. Goethals to civil life, General Burr succeeded him as Assistant Chief of Staff, Director of Purchase, Storage and Traffic, with the rank of Major General, on March 5, 1919, and continued in that position until relieved at his own request, September 1, 1920.

 General Burr's broad experience during the preceding ten years in connection with the procurement and manufacture of army supplies on a large scale had admirably fitted him for the tremendous task of p103 carrying out the demobilization work in so far as it affected supply, transportation, settlement of war contracts, disposition of stores, etc. In this capacity he was a member of the War Department Claims Board from its establishment, February 20, 1919, until August 31, 1920.
 He was also the War Department member of the Interdepartmental Board of the Council of National Defense, from November 1, 1919, the date of its establishment, until he relinquished his duties as Assistant Chief of Staff on August 31, 1920.